Skulltrail192/One-Core-Api-Source/README.md

 Now we will describe folders present on this repository:

-Cointains all reactos code and addition of wrappers, new dlls present in Windows Vista, drivers and API-SETs.
+Contains all ReactOS code and addition of wrappers, new dlls present in Windows Vista, drivers and API-SETs.

 You can run several programs with One-Core-API, like: